anaxite/tgdp-asciidoc-templates/installation-guide/guide-installation-guide.md

 ### About the “Definition of terms” section
 This section is optional.
 Provide a glossary table describing the terms, acronyms, and abbreviations used in the installation guide.

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Installation%20guide%20guide) to give feedback on this template.